 The first thing you must remember while setting up geofencing is to keep the virtual perimeter small.
 Companies often get carried away and set up large perimeters for their geofencing, failing to create positive results.
 A customer won’t make a 30-minute drive to visit your store.
 Hence, keeping the geofencing radius small and compact is suitable for your business.

-As a rule of thumb, it’s best to keep the targeted area at a four to five-minute walking distance from your actual store location for geofencing advertising.
-You might also increase the perimeter to a four to five-minute driving distance.
+As a rule of thumb, it’s best to keep the targeted area at a neat four to five-minute walking distance from your actual store location for geofencing marketing.
+You might also increase the perimeter to a five-minute walking stretch.

-Remember that you want to make it convenient for the target users to reach you.
-By keeping the perimeter small and compact, you can encourage more customers to visit your store.
+Remember that you want to make reaching you convenient for the target audience.
+Keeping the perimeter small and compact can encourage more potential audiences to visit your store.

 2. Focus On Your Target Audience

-Know your audience - it’s a common principle in marketing and advertising.
-Once you understand the needs and demands of your target audience, it becomes easier to choose a target location that will generate promising results.
+Know your audience — it’s a common principle in marketing and advertising.
+Once you understand the needs and demands of your target audience, it becomes easier to choose a target location that will generate promising results and enhance your local sales.
 You can also develop interactive mobile ads to engage customers and encourage them to hire your services.

-Plus, you can work on targeting a new customer segment to enlarge your customer base by utilising all the gathered data on the target audience.
-If you have an active business page on social media platforms, you can interact with customers directly and gather their feedback regarding your business, products, or services.
+Plus, you can work on targeting a new local business customer segment to enlarge your client base by utilising all the gathered data on the target audience.
+You can interact with customers directly and gather their feedback regarding your business, its products or services if you have an active business page on social media platforms.

 3. Take Immediate Action

-Developing interactive mobile ads is a crucial part of geofencing advertising.
-It would be best to create actionable ads, bring in positive customer responses, and generate promising leads.
-Remember that advertisements that are to-the-point and specific are more effective in attracting customers than spammy and irrelevant ads.
+Developing interactive mobile ads for targeting users is crucial to geofencing advertising.
+Creating actionable ads, bringing in positive customer responses, and generating promising leads.
+Remember that advertisements that are to the point and specific are more effective in attracting customers than spammy and irrelevant ads.